 “XATMEP is an exciting product in that it provides an FDA-approved, ready-to-use oral solution of methotrexate for children without the need for needles, crushing of tablets or compounding into a liquid formulation,” said Frank Segrave, President & CEO, Silvergate Pharmaceuticals, Inc. “As a company, we continue to focus on pediatric medications that are safe, effective, and readily available.”

 XATMEP (methotrexate) Oral Solution, 2.5 mg/mL, is a ready-to-use product that requires no preparation, facilitating accuracy and ease of dispensing at the pharmacy.
 XATMEP is manufactured under CGMPs in accordance with FDA regulations.
 It eliminates the need for needles, crushing or splitting tablets or for compounding tablets into a liquid formulation.
 It requires refrigeration but may be stored at room temperature for 60 days after dispensing.
-XATMEP is available through an extensive network of pharmacies and a qualified mail-order service.
+XATMEP will be available soon.
 For additional information on how to obtain XATMEP, please call 1-855-379-0382.

 INDICATIONSXATMEP is a folate analog metabolic inhibitor indicated for the: